gangdong/gangdong.github.io/_posts/2019-09-15-Fingerprint-enroll.markdown

 1. check if the received token->challenge same with the previous preEnroll phase challenge.
 2. check if the token version is same.
 3. check if authenticator_type is same.
-4. retrieve the data of hw_auth_token_t struct and calucate the hmac, check if the calculated value is same with original.
+4. retrieve the data of hw_auth_token_t struct and calucate the HMAC, check if the calculated value is same with original.

-Once the token is authorized then switch the fingerprint sensor status to ready for enrollment and the fingerprint sensor will wait for the finger down event.
+Once the token is authorized then the fingerprint TA switches the fingerprint sensor status to ready for enrollment and the fingerprint sensor will wait for the finger down event.

 If the fingerprint sensor detects the finger down occurs, it will trigger the interrupt to inform the fingerprint TA capture the image.
 Fingerprint TA will capture the image and do a verification to check if the image is qualified.
-Uses `on_acquired()` callback method to notify the upper layer the result.
+Uses `on_acquired()` callback method to notify the REE upper layer the result.
 If the image is not good, it will repeat the image capture for a pre-setted times.
 If the image is qualified, then fingerprint TA will start the enrollment in ALGO and call `on_enroll_result()` to notify the upper layer the remained sample times.
 Waiting for the finger up and do the next round image capture.
 This loop will be repeated until the required count of images are all achieved.

 ## postEnroll()